10 Science-Backed Tips To Support Your Fertility

 Once you’ve identified when ovulation occurs in your menstrual cycle, have sex regularly five days beforehand—sperm can live inside the female reproductive tract as long as five days after sexual intercourse under the right conditions, as well as on the day of ovulation.
 This pattern of intercourse will help increase your chances of pregnancy.

-Heavy drinking has been linked to an increase in various ovulation disorders.
-Limiting or abstaining from alcohol is a great move when you’re trying to conceive as well as when you’re pregnant.
+Heavy alcohol consumption has been linked to an increase in various ovulation disorders, as well as pregnancy risks.
+Limiting or abstaining from alcohol is a great move when you’re trying to conceive—and of course, it's best to avoid when you’re pregnant.
+4

 Regular exercise has tremendous benefits for your overall health.
-But if you’re TTC, make sure you’re not doing too much vigorous physical activity since research suggests that it can actually inhibit ovulation and reduce the production of an important conception hormone called progesterone.
+But if you’re TTC, research suggests that overdoing it on vigorous activity can actually inhibit ovulation and reduce the production of an important conception hormone called progesterone.
 Talk to your healthcare provider for guidance on exercise.
 If you’re planning to become pregnant soon and you’re at a healthy weight already, she may advise you to limit vigorous physical activity to less than five hours a week.
+6

 STIs like chlamydia and gonorrhea are leading causes of female infertility.
 If you suspect that you may have one of these infections, it’s a good idea to get tested.